piyushmsys/informix/protocol buffer.md

 ```

-Note: Explanation about proto syntax and more details will be added as part of [gRPC](gRpc.md) documentation
+Note: Details regarding proto syntax, generated classes, and more information will be incorporated into the [gRPC documentation]((gRpc.md)).

 ## References